-Additionally, electric models are at risk of shorting out with the introduction of water, so be careful about placing them too closely to the shower or sink.
-Fortunately, outside of the plug most models do a good job of hiding delicate electronics, so you should be safe!
+Additionally, electric towel warmers are at risk of shorting out with the introduction of water, so be careful about placing them too close to the shower or sink.
+Fortunately, outside of the plug, most models do a good job of hiding delicate electronics, so you should be safe!

 A towel warmer is an incredibly convenient machine that helps take the sting out of leaving the shower or bath.
 By the time your shower is done, you can have a hot towel ready to hug you with heat until you can dry off and get dressed.